 How do I enable web search (and web fetch)?

-web_fetch works without an API key. web_search requires a key for your
+web_fetch works without an API key. web_search depends on your selected

 Recommended: run openclaw configure --section web and choose a provider.